 - Provide light refreshments for Sunday mornings (during the 9:15am Sunday School and Bible class hour): Sign up on the clipboard in the Grand Hall.

-LWML stands for the Lutheran Women’s Missionary League.
-For 75 years, the LWML has focused on affirming each woman’s relationship with Christ, encouraging and equipping women to live out their Christian lives in active mission ministries and to support global missions.
+LWML stands for the Lutheran Women’s Missionary League, now also called Lutheran Women in Mission.
+Since 1942 the LWML has focused on affirming each woman’s relationship with Christ, encouraging and equipping women to live out their Christian lives in active mission ministries and to support global missions.

 Our Lutheran Women in Mission from Faith and University Lutheran connect in fellowship and service several times a year.
 Past events have included:

 - Making soup for the Interfaith Winter Shelter

 - Collecting hygiene items and assembling them into Ziploc bags to be distributed through the Salvation Army

 - Cleaning and restocking the shelves and refrigerators at Pantry 279

 - Giving our Mites to fund district and national mission grants